iochia02/CAOS_project/README.md

 To generate a custom QEMU version to emulate this board (its CPU, memory map, UART and timers) please refer to the following steps.

 To read the whole documentation of the project [click here](documentation.md).
-The references and the description of the files in the `docs`folder can be found [here](references.md).
+The [presentation](presentation.md) is to be visualized with [patat](https://github.com/jaspervdj/patat/blob/main/README.md), a feature-rich presentation tool that runs in the terminal.
+The references and the description of the files in the `docs` folder can be found [here](references.md).

 ## Preparing the environment
 First of all, you need to install git and some other dependencies.
 For the list of the necessary dependencies look at the [official Qemu documentation](https://wiki.qemu.org/Hosts/Linux).
 Then we get the code from the QEMU's GitHub repository, checkout to a stable branch and check if the build configuration works correctly: